fablabbcn/smartcitizen-docs/docs/troubleshooting.md

 ### Light sensor reads 0 and temperature/humidity sensor does not work

 The issue is caused due to a firmware bug (light) and a problem with some SHT31 sensors (also fixed by firmware).
-A full explanation is detailed in the [forum](https://forum.smartcitizen.me/t/the-light-sensor-is-fixed/1172) and the fix was released with [V0.9.4](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.4) of the SAMD firmware.
+A full explanation is detailed on the [forum](https://forum.smartcitizen.me/t/the-light-sensor-is-fixed/1172) and the fix was released with [V0.9.4](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.4) of the SAMD firmware.

 ### Noise readings don't go below 45dBA

 This issue is caused due to a firmware bug that initialized badly the I2S microphone in SCK2.0 and SCK2.1 sensors.
-A full explanation is detailed in the [forum](https://forum.smartcitizen.me/t/origin-of-the-noise-db-a-code/1391/12) and and the fix was released with a pre-releasue [V0.9.8](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.8) of the SAMD firmware.
+A full explanation is detailed on the [forum](https://forum.smartcitizen.me/t/origin-of-the-noise-db-a-code/1391/12) and and the fix was released with a pre-releasue [V0.9.8](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.8) of the SAMD firmware.

 ### PM Sensor always reads 0ug/m3

 This issue has been detected after a batch from Plantower PMS5003 sensors during 2021 that yields 0ug/m3.
-A full explanation is detailed [this AN](/assets/notes/2022_01_PM_INTERVALS.html) and in the [forum](https://forum.smartcitizen.me/t/pm-sensor-always-reading-0-0/1649/21) and the fix release is [V0.9.9](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.9). **The sensor operation is correct, and there is no need for hardware replacement.**
+A full explanation is detailed [this AN](/assets/notes/2022_01_PM_INTERVALS.html) and on the [forum](https://forum.smartcitizen.me/t/pm-sensor-always-reading-0-0/1649/21) and the fix release is [V0.9.9](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.9). **The sensor operation is correct, and there is no need for hardware replacement.**